kabilamboya/Nuru-Foods-Cafe/README.md

-# Speedy-Cafe
+# Nuru Foods Café
-Speedy-Cafe is a food delivery service for a school system, serves to cater for students in the school.
+Nuru Foods Café is a food delivery service for a school system, serves to cater for students in the school.